DTUComputeStatisticsAndDataAnalysis/Weight-Share/README.md

 Weigth Share is a novel method for training deep CNN's on multiple data set without resizing each data set to have the same input size.

 The demonstration is based on the paper "Deep learning for Chemometric and non-translational data by Larsen,J.S. and Clemmensen, L. (2019)". https://arxiv.org/abs/1910.00391

+The demonstration is developed using Python 3.6 and Tensorflow 1.12